Skip to content

 The list of behaviors being measured.
 Each metric is the atomic unit of evaluation: one specific behavior, one yes/no question per conversation.

-gen_metrics populates this field automatically from name and description.
-You can also write metrics by hand, or edit the generated ones.
+gen_metrics populates name/type/definition/examples automatically from the benchmark name and description.
+You can also write metrics by hand or edit the generated ones. mattersBecause is filled in separately by the metric metadata generator — you don't write it by hand.

 See Metric types for how to write them, and Designing good metrics for what separates a measurable metric from an unmeasurable one.